mtolhuys/laravel-schematics/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/mtolhuys/laravel-schematics.svg?style=flat-square)](https://packagist.org/packages/mtolhuys/laravel-schematics)

 This package will map your Eloquent models, relation methods and migrations.
-It will help building them, drag and drop relations, run and roll back migrations.
+It will help building them, use drag and drop relations, run and roll back migrations.
 You can see a diagram of the results visiting `{your-app}/schematics`

-Examples:
+For example:

+### Adding a model
+- Creating a User model with the timestamps and resource controller options.

 <img src="resources/images/add-user.gif" width=800>

+### Adding a relation
+- Created a Post model and drag and dropped it's relation to User.

 <img src="resources/images/post-and-user-relation.gif" width=800>

+### Removing a relation
+- Removing a relation through the interface.

 <img src="resources/images/removing-relation.gif" width=800>

+### Change diagram
+- You can change you're style and export/import them.

 <img src="resources/images/schematics.gif" width=800>

-This package is still in BETA stage.
+PS: This package is still in BETA stage.
 More features coming soon!

 ## Installation